wolfgangB33r/OpenTelemetry-Course/course/step-03.md

 }
 ```

 With that the instrumenting of the Flask app is finished.
-Within the next step this application will be transformed into a Docker container so that it can be deployed in any containerized cloud environment (AWS, Azure, GCP).
+The next step will show how to flexibly configure the OpenTelemetry exporter to send observed spans to any telemetry backend by using environment variables.